New Meals & Entertainment Deductions Under Tax Cuts and Jobs Act

 - The taxpayer or the employee of the taxpayer is present during the furnishing of the meal

 - The expense is an ordinary and necessary business expense paid or incurred during the tax year

 - The cost of Meals is not extravagant

 - When the food and beverages are provided along with the entertainment services the cost of food and entertainment is not mingled in such a way that they cannot be segregated

 What Constitutes as “Entertainment” in Meals & Entertainment Expense?

-Once the verdict is out that you can no longer claim the “Entertainment” expense as a tax deduction in your business returns, it’s important to distinguish what does the term, “Entertainment” actually means in this context.
+Once the verdict is out that you can no longer claim the “Entertainment” expense as a tax deduction in your business returns, it’s important to distinguish what the term, “Entertainment” means in this context.